audreynge/audreynge/README.md

 ### Hi, I'm Audrey 👋

-- 🔭 I’m a first-year at Northeastern University pursuing a major in CS with a concentration in AI and a minor in Math.
+- 🔭 I’m a first-year at Northeastern University pursuing a major in computer science (AI concentration) and a minor in math.
-- 🌱 I’m currently learning React and React Native.
+- 🌱 I’m currently learning machine learning.
 - 💻 I've been coding for about two years.
-I have experience in front-end and design.
+I have experience in full-stack development and design.
-- 👯 I’m looking to collaborate on Hackathons and software projects.
+- 👯 I’m looking to collaborate on Hackathons and software projects!
 - 📫 How to reach me: audreynge@gmail.com